The Nazi Titanic: the incredible untold story of a doomed ship in World War II

 APA Citation (style guide)

 Watson, R. P. (2016).
 The Nazi Titanic: the incredible untold story of a doomed ship in World War II.
 First Da Capo Press edition.
-Boston, MA, Da Capo Press, a member of the Perseus Books Group.
+Da Capo Press, a member of the Perseus Books Group.

 Chicago / Turabian - Author Date Citation (style guide)